SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 	package: 'CodeOfSpec20Book'
 ```

-In the `initializePresenters` method we will first initialize the presenters, then set the styles for the presenters and finally initialize the layout.
+In the `initializePresenters` method we will first initialize the presenters and then set the styles for the presenters.

 ```
 CustomStyles >> initializePresenters